eugenia1984/english/glossary.md

 'We fixed the bug, then we tested the application again.` -> They only tested the application again after fixing the bug.

 - **Though** is an expression you use to show contrast between two sentences, similar to but.
 It can also be used in the middle or in the end of a sentence, not only in the beginning.
 For example: ``I know we wanted to travel.
 We don't have the money for the tickets, though.``

+Though is often used at the end of a sentence to add emphasis or to show a contrast with what was previously said or implied.
+For example:
+`The presentation went well, though it was stressful at first.` -> Here, though highlights the contrast between the overall success and the initial stress.

 - **Thoughts** means what someone thinks or their ideas.
 When we ask for someone's thoughts, we want to know what they think or feel about something.
 For example: ``What are their thoughts on this book?`` is asking for the group's opinion about the book.